maqifrnswa/DecodingPrimer/index.md

 #### Substitution: Variants on ROT ciphers
 You can change the _n_ of the substitution with every character.
 For example, if you have a password, you can use that to encrypt and decrypt a message.
-This is called **viginere cipher** [https://www.dcode.fr/vigenere-cipher](https://www.dcode.fr/vigenere-cipher).
+This is called **Viginere cipher** [https://www.dcode.fr/vigenere-cipher](https://www.dcode.fr/vigenere-cipher).
 I can use the password `hello` to encrypt a message, `this is a message`.
 First, convert `hello` in to the corresponding numbers of the letters that make up password: `h,e,l,l,o` is `8,5,12,12,15`.
 Then rotate the message by the corresponding numbers to the right
 ```
 msg: t  h  i  s    i  s    a    m  e  s  s  a  g  e
 ROT: 8  5 12 12   15  8    5   12 12 15  8  5 12 12